 Christina Rossetti, the sister of Dante Gabriel Rossetti was a poet.
 She was painted by her brother with the loose, generous hair and flowing robes of the Aesthetics.

-Elizabeth Siddal was a milliner who became an artist's model and poet.
+Elizabeth Siddal was a milliner who became an artist's model and an artist in her own right.
 Her long, elegant neck, large expressive eyes, and abundance of red hair made her the quintessential Aesthetic woman.
-She posed for the artist Millias's famous painting Ophelia while lying in a tub of cold water and came down with a severe case of pneumonia.
-Thin and sickly for the rest of her life, Elizabeth Siddal married Rossettti.
+She posed for the artist Millais's famous painting Ophelia while lying in a tub of cold water and came down with a severe case of pneumonia.
+Thin and sickly for most of her life, Elizabeth Siddal married Rossetti.

-Lillie Langtry, the famous actress and internationally know beauty was depicted in Aesthetic dress.
+Lillie Langtry, the famous actress and internationally known beauty was depicted in Aesthetic dress.

 Dante Gabriel Rossetti, the artist whose painting epitomized the look of the Aesthetics in creations like La Ghirlandata in 1877, and Beata Beatrix in 1863.

 Oscar Wilde, the famously gifted writer who gave us The Portrait of Dorian Gray, a plot woven around Aesthetic decadence.
-Wilde's long hair, languid manner, velvet jacket, and velvet knee breeches were widely recognised as male components of Aesthetic dress.
+Wilde's long hair, languid manner, velvet jacket, and velvet knee-breeches were widely recognized as male components of Aesthetic dress.

 Charles Dodgson aka Lewis Carroll, the writer of Alice in Wonderland was a gifted Oxford mathematician, logician, and photographer who photographed Dante Rossetti and involved himself in the movement.

-James Abbott Whistler's iconic painting, Symphony in White #1 has been called a modern allusion to the Virgin Mary as well as an allegorical picture of of the loss of innocence.
-The model's bold gaze, her innocence with erotic undertones, the simple style and natural pose are all components of the Aesthetic style.
-Whistler said, of the painting that it was merely a painting of a woman dressed in white standing in front of white curtains - art for art's sake.
+James Abbott Whistler's iconic painting, Symphony in White #1 has been called a modern allusion to the Virgin Mary as well as an allegorical picture of the loss of innocence.
+The model's bold gaze, her innocence with erotic undertones, the simple style, and natural pose are all components of the Aesthetic style.
+Whistler said, of the painting that it was merely a painting of a woman dressed in white standing in front of white curtains: art for art's sake.